Braam Jordaan

 Braam Jordaan (born 1981) is a South African entrepreneur, filmmaker, animator, and activist.
 He is an advocate for Sign Language and human rights of Deaf people, and a board member of the World Federation of the Deaf Youth Section.
 In 2009, Jordaan collaborated with the Canadian Cultural Society of the Deaf and Marblemedia on the first children's animated dictionary of American Sign Language, which allows deaf children to look up words in their own primary language of ASL along with the English counterpart.
 The dictionary allows both deaf children and their hearing parents to learn sign language together.

 Jordaan was interviewed by international news organizations including The Washington Times, BBC, and People magazine about the sign language interpreter scandal during the funeral services of President Nelson Mandela.

 In 2014, Jordaan collaborated with the Camp Mark Seven's first summer of Deaf Film Camp in making the hit song Happy by Pharrell Williams into an American Sign Language music video.
 The music video made by all 24 camp students was selected as one of NBC News 25 Most Inspirational Stories of the Year and listed as one of People magazine's 2014 Internet Trends.

 In 2019, Jordaan was awarded the Order of the Baobab (Grand Counsellor of the Baobab) in recognition of his efforts in raising awareness of the importance of sign language and the human rights of people from the deaf community around the world through his colourful films and books.
 The National Orders are the highest awards that South Africans can receive.
 The president bestows a national order upon a South African citizen or member of the international community who has contributed towards making South Africa a democratic and successful country.

 Jordaan was a recipient of Business in Vancouver Forty Under 40 for 2020.
 The awards recognize the achievements of British Columbia's young entrepreneurs, executives and professionals with demonstrated excellence in business, judgment, leadership and community contribution.

 In 2020, Jordaan was awarded Henry Viscardi Achievement Awards for championing better education in the deaf community, on achieving global recognition for his contribution to improving the lives of persons with disabilities.

 Early life and education

-Jordaan was born in Benoni, Johannesburg, South Africa during the era of apartheid to a predominantly deaf family that later moved to Cape Town, South Africa.
+Jordaan was born in Benoni, South Africa during the era of apartheid to a predominantly deaf family that later moved to Cape Town, South Africa.
 He attended high school at De La Bat School for the Deaf in Worcester.
 During high school, Jordaan participated in the Law Commission Workshop at The Bastion in Newlands, Cape Town.
 At the age of 16, he attended the first-ever Deaf Youth Leadership Camp in Durban, led by Wilma Newhoudt-Druchen, which led to Jordaan being elected to attend the National Youth Policy Commission in Midrand in 1998.
 In 1998, he became a Member of the Council of Learners, and the chairperson of the council in 2000.